 To set your organization up for rebranding success, you've got to go in with a plan on how to make a smooth and mindful transition.
 Here are our top tips to execute a breakthrough rebrand rollout:

-Prepare all brand touchpoints
+Update all brand touchpoints

 Need help creating a Google My Business Account or updating the one you have, check out this article: How to Setup Your Goolge My Business Page.